Eco 500 Microeconomics (3)

 Eco 566 Financial Economics (3)

 Financial markets, efficient-market theory, financial panics, choice under uncertainty, risk aversion, portfolio choice, capital-asset pricing model, futures, options, flow of funds, saving and investment, financing economic development, government debt, international debt, term structure of interest rates, interest rate forecasting.
 Prerequisite: Eco 301 or Eco 350.
+Students who receive credit for AECO466 cannot receive credit for this course.

 Eco 580 Special Topics in Economics (1-3)

 Special topics in economics will be selected for detailed examination.
 Topics may vary from semester to semester.
 May be repeated for credit.
+Students who receive credit for AECO480 cannot receive credit for this course.

 Eco 581 Environmental Economics (3)